 YouVisit College Virtual Tours Check out the great virtual college tours provided by this great website!

 Not sure if you are ready for college?
 Then take a peak at Gap Year Association.
 Provides connections to counselors, and information related to programs to keep you busy while you get ready with real world experience!

 The New Haven Scholarship Fund helps talented and motivated New Haven high school graduating seniors to break the cycle of limited opportunities.
 The New Haven Scholarship Fund’s sole mission is to provide scholarships to eligible New Haven students who have unmet financial needs and academic potential.

 Another resource to help you fund college, New Haven Promise is a college resource for New Haven residents offering scholarship opportunities just for teens in our city.

 The FAFSA website offers more than just the FAFSA application.
 From helping to choose a career path to step-by-step checklists for college readiness, the FAFSA website has it.
 It can also help you with choosing a school, understanding testing options, and more.

 Foundation Grants to Individuals Online is an online database of more than 6,500 foundation and public charity programs that fund students, artists, researchers, and other individual grant seekers.
 Accessible only at Ives Main Library.

 Do you want to get started financing your college education but don’t know where to start?
 The Connecticut Higher Education Trust (CHET) is a great resource to get you on the road to paying for college.
 If you want to compare the options you have to finance your education, this is the resource to start with.

 Looking for more specific information on how to save for college?
-Saving for College is a great resource on how to start up a 529 plan.
+U.S. Securities and Exchange Commission 529 Plan is a great resource to start a savings plan early in life.
 A 529 Plan is an education savings plan operated by a state or educational institution designed to help families set aside funds for future college costs.
 So if you know your child will be going to college, this site has many resources to help you finance it.